mycomycul/TripMapper/README.md

 * Sections can be added, edited, moved around, attached to map locations, and deleted.
 * The map sticks to the top if you create enough sections that you can still see the map when creating large documents.
 * The dark\light theme icon is a custom built svg and transitions to a night time theme.
 * Exporting a new HTML file with code for autoscrolling has yet to be implemented.
+THe button exports a new static document

-Because it's a static website, for security reason it doesn't implement an API key but the map stills work in developer mode.
+Because it's a static website, for security reason it doesn't implement an API key but the map still works in developer mode.
 Eventually the map data will be fed through a server to secure the API connection

 To test the website you can view it live.
 If the interface loads with a map covering the entire background, refresh the page.